 Each year, students will be invited to review the Curriculum and receive instructions from the Academic Office for creating a course of study.

 In planning their program for the coming academic year, current students must meet with their advisors to submit electronically their course requests.
 Entering students receive information from the Academic Office regarding appropriate course requests and placement.

 Department heads play an active role in the course selection process.
 In some departments, such as Mathematics, Science and in each of the languages, the department heads place students in the appropriate courses and levels each semester.

-Courses at Middlesex are scheduled by time blocks, lettered A through H, and L (these blocks are subject to change as students’ schedules are configured).
+Courses at Middlesex are scheduled by time blocks, lettered A through G (these blocks are subject to change as students’ schedules are configured).
 Each block represents a number of class periods a week.
-Some courses may include an extra period; others may meet only three periods a week.
+Some courses may include extra periods, X; others may meet fewer periods a week.

-The course descriptions in this book are accurate at the time of publication.
-However, the information listed is subject to revision and change at the discretion of the School and updated course descriptions are available on the School’s website.
+The Curriculum provides the essential minimum of information necessary to request academic courses.
+For a full description of academic policies, refer to the Handbook.
+The course descriptions are accurate at the time of publication.
+However, the information listed is subject to revision and change from time to time including, but not limited to, course content and requirements at the discretion of the School and updated course descriptions are available on the School’s website.
 Although we hope to offer the courses described in this catalogue, courses that do not directly fulfill a diploma requirement will not be taught if enrollment is insufficient.
-It is the hope of the School to schedule each student into the courses he or she has requested.
+It is the hope of the School to schedule each student into the courses the student has requested.
 However, for a variety of reasons it is not always possible to schedule each particular student into every course requested.

 YEAR AND SEMESTER COURSES